Augugrumi/K8s-vnfs/README.md

 # K8s-vnfs
-Repo with yaml to deploy vnfs on Kubernetes
+Repo with yaml to deploy vnfs on Kubernetes and with docker-compose